microsoft/service-fabric-yarp/README.md

 Using a reverse proxy allows the client service to use any client-side HTTP communication libraries and does not require special resolution and retry logic in the service.
 The reverse proxy is mostly a terminating endpoint for the TLS connections

 > Note that, at this time, this is a reverse proxy built-in replacement and not a generic service fabric “gateway” able to handle partition queries, but that might be added (via customer written plugins or similar) in the future.

+## Service Fabric compatibility
+Existing deployments must upgrade their Service Fabric cluster to version 11.0 or later before upgrading SF Yarp to 2.x.
+New deployments of SF Yarp 2.x are supported on Service Fabric version 11.0 or later.

 ## Limitations
 * YarpProxy app is only supported on Windows